-The city administrator is the organization's chief executive officer. in addition to implementing the policies set by and making budget recommendations to the City Council, the city administrator is responsible for supervising economic development, planning and development, city secretary, water and wastewater, and police services.

-The assistant city administrator supervises finance and budget, streets, parks, and facilities maintenance.
+The city administrator is the organization's chief executive officer.
+In addition to implementing the policies set by and making budget recommendations to the City Council, the city administrator is responsible for supervising economic development, planning and development, city secretary, streets maintenance, stormwater utility, parks, and police services.
+The director of operations supervises administration, finance and budget, utility billing, municipal court, water, and sewer.